 I'm informed that I'll get three questions.
 I scribble down about a dozen just in case.

-At the appointed hour, well 17:15 BST on Tuesday, I nervously dial a Los Angeles telephone number.
+At the appointed hour, well 17:15 BST, I nervously dial a Los Angeles telephone number.
 Twenty seconds later, I am speaking with the man voted second greatest sportsman of the 20th century, behind the late Muhammad Ali.

 "Good afternoon Pele," I blurt out.
 Should that have been Mr Pele?
 Probably.
 It should definitely have been 'good morning' since he's in California.